Vonng/pigsty/docs/README.md

 #### SaaS with Docker

 Pigsty has docker installed on meta nodes by default.
-You can pull up all kinds of SaaS applications with one command： Gitlab, Jira, Confluence, Mastodon, Discourse, Odoo, Kingdee, etc...
+You can pull up all kinds of SaaS applications with one command: Gitlab, Jira, Confluence, Mastodon, Discourse, Odoo, Kingdee, etc...

 You can also pull up stateless parts and use external databases by changing their connection string to acquire production-grade durability.